Lucas62944/FNF-Multi-Engine/README.md

 ## 📌 About

 **ExtraLauncher** is a universal mod manager and launcher for **Friday Night Funkin'**.
-Designed to streamline the modding experience, it allows you to effortlessly manage, enable/disable, and launch mods across multiple game engines—such as **Psych Engine**, **V-Slice**, and **Codename Engine**—without the hassle of manually moving files around.
+Designed to streamline the modding experience, it allows you to effortlessly manage, enable/disable, and launch mods across multiple game engines such as **Psych Engine**, **V-Slice**, and **Codename Engine** without the hassle of manually moving files around.

 Simply pick your engine, select your mod, and press **Play**!